Beside the Mountain

 • Organic white flour

-• Almond flour (I always keep this in the freezer to stay fresh)
+• Almond flour (I always keep this in the freezer to stay fresh, Costco is the cheapest!)

 • Oat flour (I make it from rolled oats, it's gluten-free, and I use it in these muffins)